-This will require a little more elbow greese, but it should get rid of, or at least make the stains less visible.
+This will require a little more elbow grease, but it should get rid of, or at least make the stains less visible.

 While this method is likely to be a case of overkill for most couches, sometimes it may be necessary.

 Wear and tear can't be avoided.
-A couch is, afterall, for sitting on; it's not an ornament.
-But there are a few common things you can do to avoid getting it overly dirty in the first place.
+A couch is, after all, meant for sitting on; it's not an ornament.
+But there are a few things you can do to avoid getting it overly dirty in the first place.

-Avoid placing footwear on top of it, or resting your feet on it while wearing shoes.
-Work clothes or anything worn while doing DIY or gardening should probably not come into contact with the couch.
+- Avoid placing footwear on top of it or resting your feet on it while wearing shoes.
+Work clothes or anything worn while doing DIY projects or gardening should probably not come into contact with the couch.
 Even the smallest bits of dirt can add up over time.

-Clothing, accessories, cleaning cloths, mop heads, wallets, jackets and furniture coverings -- just some of the many everyday items made out of this ultra-fine, versatile material.
-And I'm sure many people will be surprised to learn that it's only been widely used since the early 90s.
+- Clothing, accessories, cleaning cloths, mop heads, wallets, jackets, and furniture coverings are just some of the everyday items made out of this ultra-fine, versatile material: microfiber.
+Many people will be surprised to learn that it's only been widely in use since the early '90s.